eduardz1/Master-Thesis/chapters/theory.typ

      Hello from process:            3 of            4
     ```,
   ),
-  caption: [Example of a simple "Hello World" type @MPI program and its output.
+  caption: [Example of a simple "Hello World" type @MPI:short program and its output.
 The code has been executed with 4 processes (corresponding to the flag `-np 4`).]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },